Vietnam.vn - Nền tảng quảng bá Việt Nam

 Water puppetry performers.
 (Source: Thang Long Water Puppetry Theatre)

-Today, many remote rural areas in Vietnam still preserve and conserve the Thuy Dinhs that have gone through many ups and downs of life.
-A Vietnamese scholar, when talking to the author of the article, said that although the era of rapid development has seen generations of Vietnamese people leave their homeland to work elsewhere, they never forget their homeland, they cannot forget every tree and blade of grass in their homeland.
+Nowadays, many remote rural areas in Vietnam still preserve and conserve the Thuy Dinhs that have gone through many ups and downs of life.
+A Vietnamese scholar, when talking to the author of the article, said that although the era of rapid development, generations of Vietnamese people leave their homeland to work elsewhere, but they never forget their homeland, cannot forget every tree and blade of grass in their homeland.

 Many people have made efforts to preserve and record elements of the old homeland life, as well as the villagers who protect Thuy Dinh and the folk artists who volunteer to teach water puppetry.
-They have let the nostalgia for their homeland, deeply rooted in the Vietnamese national sentiment, continue to flow through folk water puppetry performances.
+They have let the nostalgia for the homeland deeply rooted in the Vietnamese national sentiment continue to flow through folk water puppetry performances.

 Source: https://baoquocte.vn/thoi-bao-hoan-cau-ca-ngoi-net-dep-van-hoa-viet-nam-qua-mua-roi-nuoc-294154.html